allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 In Editor, TCA Configuration window may be summoned by the toolbar button **if** a ship has at least one TCA-capable command module **and** at least one engine.
 Otherwise the Manual is summoned by that button.
 On the right corner of the titlebar of the Configuration window there is a [**?**] button that also summons the Manual.

-On top of the Configuration window there's a big *Edit Macros* button that summons the Macro Editor (see **Macros** section).
+On top of the Configuration window there are two buttons: *Select Modules* button that summons the Module Selector window; and *Edit Macros* button that summons the Macro Editor (see **Macros** section).

-Below it there's a set of switches that correspond to several TCA functions in-flight, which allows to define the initial TCA state for current ship construct.
+Below it there's a set of switches that correspond to several TCA functions in-flight, which allows to define the initial TCA state for current ship.

+Next there's the <color=red>Autoconfigure Profiles</color> button.
+Pressing it will asigning the engines to appropriate roles and groups according to a preprogrammed scheme; note, that it will overwrite any existing groups and roles in the active profile.
+It's a simple helper which should be used **after** you finished the ship but **before** you start tuning profiles manually.

 Next there's a big field of the *Engines Profile Editor*, that allows you to create, delete and edit ship's Engines Profiles.

+And below the profile editor engine balancing info and controls are located.
+These include ship's dry and whet mass, corresponding TMR (thrust to *mass* ratios), engines' efficiency due to imperfect balancing (which is calculated if TCA is Enabled and some engines are On in the active profile) and the **HL** button that enables engines' highligting according to their maximum balanced thrust.

 ###In-Flight Main Window

-The Main window consists of several rows of controls.
-Generally, each row represents one of the TCA subsystems, which are discussed in the corresponding sections.
-The first row, however, has just three elements:

-1. *Enabled* switch that enables/disables the TCA itself.
-2. *Squadron Mode* switch that toggles the squadron mode (see below).
+The Main Window has the following layout:

+* Titlebar where the name of the ship is indicated, and the [**?**] button for summoning this help is located at its right coner.
+* The header with the main TCA switch (called *Enabled*), the *Squadron Mode* contros and the *Status Indicator*.
 	* If it is enabled, the *squad ID chooser* is shown next to this switch.
-3. *TCA Status Indicator* that shows current TCA status.

-And above the rows there's a titlebar which also has tow buttons: the **advanced** switch that toggles *Advanced* section (see *Appendix*) and the [**?**] button that summons the **Manual**.
+* The active tab area, and the tabs' icons (to the right) that allow to switch between tabs.
+* The status message, if any.

+Controls of various TCA Modules are displayed inside the active tab area, when the appropriate tab is selected.

 ##Attitude Control (T-SAS)

-The controls of the T-SAS subsystem are located in the second row of the Main window:

-* *State Indicator* that is white when T-SAS is inactive and <color=cyan>cyan</color> when it's active.
-It is followed by the *mode switches*:
+The controls of the T-SAS subsystem are gathered in corresponding floating window that, by default, has only one flat button named *T-SAS*, which is white when subsystem is inactive and <color=cyan>cyan</color> when it's active.
+Click this button to toggle the Attitude Cues panel (analogous to stock SAS):

 * **Kill** causes T-SAS to automatically kill any angular velocity the ship has.
 It is different from the stock SAS in that it does not try to hold any particular attitude; it just kills any rotation.
 But it does this much more quickly and efficiently, without oscillations.
 * **Hold** is analogous to the stock SAS.
 * **Maneuver** points the thrust vector along the maneuver vector, thus allowing to perform maneuvers with engines that are not aligned with the command module.
 * **PG** and **RG**: prograde and retrograde respectively.
 * **R+** and **R-**: along/against the radius-vector of the current curvature of the ship's trajectory.
 * **N+** and **N-**: along/against the orbit normal vector.
 * **T+** and **T-**: to/from the current target.
 * **rV+** and **rV-**: along/against the velocity relative to the target.
-* *Auto* indicator/switch that is green when some other subsystem uses T-SAS to point the thrust in some custom direction, and is grayed out otherwise.
+* **T+ rV-**: to current target, correcting lateral velocity.

-* *Error* indicator that displays the angular error (in degrees) between the desired and actual attitudes.
-When T-SAS is inactive, this indicator shows "N/A".
+To the left of the *T-SAS* button there's an attitude error indicator that displays the angular error (in degrees) between the desired and actual attitudes.
+And a button that shows currently active cue, allowing to disable it without the need to open the Attitude Cues panel.

 ##Vertical Speed and Altitude Control

 If you're using TCA to control VTOL or during vertical landing of a rocket, it is more convenient to control the vertical speed or altitude of a ship 'directly', rather than manually change the Main Throttle.
 The VSC and Hover modules allow you (or autopilot programs) to do just that.
-Their controls are located in the third row of the Main window:
+Their controls are gathered in the Vertical Flight floating window.

 ###Vertical Speed Control (VSC)

 When Altitude Control is disabled or not installed:

 * *Vertical Speed* indicator that shows current vertical speed.
 * **Set Point** slider that shows and allows to set the desired vertical speed.
-The limits of the set-point are defined in *TCA.glob::VSC* (see *Appendix*). *If the slider is set to its **maximum***, the VSC is <color=red>switched off</color> and the engines are controlled by Main Throttle only.
+The limits of the set-point are defined in *glob::VSC* (see *Appendix*). *If the slider is set to its **maximum***, the VSC is <color=red>switched off</color> and the engines are controlled by Main Throttle only.

 ###Altitude Control (Hover)